 Produce superbly trained academic otolaryngology-head and neck surgeons.

-Three applicants are accepted into the residency program each academic year.
+We alternate three and four residents per year into the residency program each academic year.
 The residency is fully accredited.

 The program consists of five years total training.